CVE-2010-4624

 Step 5: Post Submission: The attacker submits the edited post.

-Step 6: Vulnerability Trigger: The MyBB software processes the edited post, now containing an excessive number of [img] tags, bypassing the intended restrictions.
+Step 6: Vulnerability Trigger: The MyBB software processes the edited post without properly validating the number of [img] tags, allowing the excessive tags to be saved.

 03 // Deep Technical Analysis